eval/envied/README.md

 ```

 Note that `ENV['REDIS_URL']` is still considered but `REDIS_URL_<key_alias>` takes precedence.
-Also: the value of key_alias is converted to an upcased string.
+Also: any truthy value provided as key_alias is converted to an upcased string.
 Finally: this setting is optional.